-BOEM must stipulate that lessees and their subcontractors enter into labor peace agreements with applicable unions for work involving the operations and maintenance of offshore wind projects on the OCS.
+BOEM must stipulate that lessees and their subcontractors enter into LPAs with applicable unions for work involving the operations and maintenance of offshore wind projects on the OCS.

-Labor peace agreements (LPAs) or labor harmony agreements are agreements between employers and unions in which one or both sides agree to waive certain rights under federal law with regard to union organizing and related activity.
+LPAs-or labor harmony agreements-are agreements between employers and unions in which one or both sides agree to waive certain rights under federal law with regard to union organizing and related activity.
 Similar to PLAs, LPAs can help achieve OCSLA's goals of safe offshore wind development utilizing well-trained personnel and provide greater certainty against strikes or lockouts for the duration of the operations by establishing mutual concessions between unions and employers and by providing clarity in dispute resolution processes.
 BOEM's leases include provisions for ongoing payments to the federal government from proceeds on electricity generated by those facilities.
 By requiring that developers, upon request, enter into LPAs regarding operations and maintenance of offshore wind projects, BOEM can help to ensure their proprietary interest in maintaining the revenue stream from these leases is protected by ensuring there is a well-trained workforce to keep the projects up and running most efficiently.
+As with PLAs, LPAs can help ensure safer more efficient workplaces and promote diversity, equity, and inclusion in the sector.